Thutmose/Pokecube-Models/README.md

 # Pokecube-Models
-Repository for the Model files for pokecube
+Repository for the Model files for https://github.com/Thutmose/Pokecube

 ##Currently known Messed up texures/other glitches
 - Trevenant - Legs are funny